 The hike today was much easier than the last two days (partly because I only went 6 miles down the trail, and also it was a lot more downhill and flat).
 Only the last mile or so of the trail before splitting off to the shelter was particularly difficult — I think it was the steepest so far — but I was on time pressure: I wanted to get to the shelter before the rain started.

-Cooking Mac & Cheese and ramen was an even bigger fiasco this time, since the stove was still sticky from two days ago (rendering its started difficult to use), and the bubbling over kept putting out the fire and making restarting difficult.
-Regretting not getting more fuel when I was at Neel Gap
+Cooking Mac & Cheese and ramen was an even bigger fiasco this time, since the stove was still sticky from two days ago (making it difficult to get started), and the bubbling over kept putting out the fire and making restarting difficult.
+I'm regretting not getting more fuel when I was at Neel Gap.

 The piped spring near the shelter was the fastest flowing one yet (apart from the actual substantial creeks), and I brought 5 L back to camp to refill my water bladder, and for cooking tonight and tomorrow.
 Not thinking particularly straight since I was hungry, I accidentally ran dirty water directly into my camelbak.
 I'm not sure any actually went in, but out of an abundance of caution, I dumped the entire thing out, so that wasted 2+ L of water.
 Should still have enough for breakfast, though.

-The rain started shortly after I got to be shelter, but it's been a gently drizzle.
+The rain started shortly after I got to be shelter, but it's been a gentle drizzle.
 Apparently, though, the forecast is calling for 3-4 inches of rain.